shafnasir/MyPlanBook/doc/sprint3/sprint3.md

 	- *Update Events*: Allow the user to update events in the calendar.
 Estimated time: 2h.
 	- *Delete Events*: Allow the user to delete events in the calendar.
 Estimated time: 2h.

+## THEB-2: Set Savings Goals
+- Assigned to: Brandon Joubran
+- Subtasks
+	- *GUI*: Have the page set up and connecting it to the financial hub activity.
+	-*Adding a goal*: Allow's the user to enter a product that they want to save for.
+The user can enter the name of the product and the price of it.
+	-*Goal Progression*: Allow the user to enter income and expenditures.
+This adjusts the progress bar accordingly, while updating the user how close they are to their goal.

 ## THEB-43: Database
 - Assigned to: Brandon Joubran, Yifei Gao
 - Subtasks